coroveiandrei/trainingsoftarchforcloud/CleanArchitecture/ChallengesCleanArchitecture.md

 Hint: Scan through the project, find the command validator place, and add a new validation

 ### Challenge #3
-The end users want to receive an email when they add a new notification, but just in case, a new field called "ShouldNotify" is sent on True.
+The end users want to receive an email when they add a new notification, but just in case a new field called "ShouldNotify" is sent on True.
 For the sake of simplicity, that field does not have to be persisted in the database and also you can just call a webhook instead of sending emails.
 The service INotificationService is already in place, but something is wrong.
 Can you spot what it is?

 Hint: In order to use notifications, you can use events.